 |Huichol yarn picture of a Jackalope?|

-Knowing the correct method of capture, this woman hunter is seen here holding an intoxicated male Jackalope!
+Knowing the correct method of capture, this woman is seen here holding an intoxicated male Jackalope!

-Proof that booze is their undoing, this hunter netted this drunk Jackalope as it was telling her a story about seeing Big Foot!
+This picture proves booze is their undoing as this hunter netted this drunk Jackalope as it was telling her a story about seeing Big Foot!